cspr-rad/actus-spec/spec/main.typ

   [ #link(label(event.identifier), [ #raw(event.acronym) (#text(event.name)) ]) ]
 }

+#todo(
+  "Maybe we find a way to do this declaration (look in main.typ) for each event automatically?
+Perhaps we could just be required to write event(\"monitoring\") instead of #AD", )

 #let AD = make_event_label("monitoring")
 #let IED = make_event_label("initialExchange")
 #let FP = make_event_label("feePayment")